-Simon is currently developing a new pathway for the prestigious Royal College of Art’s V&A / RCA History of Design course.
-The Material Culture of Performance course will be offered to all postgraduates on the MA and will run from September 2017.
+Simon is Head of Performance on the V&A / RCA History of Design MA programme.
+The Material Culture of Performance Pathway, which he designed, has been offered to all postgraduates on the MA from September 2017.
 For more information, see https://goo.gl/QRdH2a

 Simon currently holds the position of Guest Lecturer at Syracuse University (NY).
 He delivers sessions entitled ‘Reviewing for the Theatre’ at the University’s central London campus for students on their study abroad programme.